-Non-governmental Organizations commonly known as NGOs are a non-profit group formed by the citizens organized locally, nationally or internationally.
+Non-governmental Organizations, commonly known as NGOs, are non-profit groups formed by citizens to support social or political causes.
+They may be organized locally, nationally or internationally.
 The non-governmental organizations work independently of the government although they often receive funds from the governments.
-The NGOs works in specific sectors to promote a certain social or political cause.

 A Little More on What is an NGO